ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 ```

 ## Usage
-Consumers should exclusively use the UXCapture static interface exported as a global variable (window.UXCapture).
+Consumers should exclusively use the `UXCapture` static interface exported as a global variable (`window.UXCapture`).
 All other aspects of the library should be private.

-For initial page view which causes full page reload or so called "browser navigation" or "(full) page view", timings are intended to correspond to loading of the initial server-rendered markup, all calls to the `UXCapture` interface must be inline in the HTML, e.g. using `<script>` elements on the page.
+For initial `page view` which causes full page reload or so called "browser navigation", timings are intended to correspond to loading of the initial server-rendered markup, all calls to the `UXCapture` interface must be inline in the HTML, e.g. using `<script>` elements on the page.

 1. Load the library by inlining the contents of `ux-capture.min.js` in a `<script>` tag in the HTML document `<head>`.

-2. Initialize `UXCapture`, optionally with mark + measure event handlers, e.g.
+2. Initialize `UXCapture`, optionally with mark and measure event handlers, e.g.

 ```javascript
 <script>